Anant Laxman Kanhere: Background

-Jackson murder
+Jackson assassination

 Jackson, a British officer, was aware of these activities.
 He started mixing with people, unlike other British officers, and made an image of himself as a people-friendly officer.
 He told people that he was a Vedic-literate Brahmin in his previous life and that was why he felt affection towards the Indian people.
 He used to talk to people in Marathi and had knowledge of Sanskrit.

-Jackson was instrumental in the arrest and prosecution of Babarao Savarkar
+Jackson was alleged to be instrumental in the arrest and prosecution of Babarao Savarkar for printing a sixteen-page book of the songs of Kavi Govind, although this is not confirmed.

 A revolutionary group headed by Krishnaji Karve decided to eliminate Jackson in the first month of 1910 in response.
 However, by the end of 1909, Jackson was promoted to the post of Commissioner of Mumbai.
 Karve, Vinayak Deshpande, and Kanhere decided to eliminate Jackson before his transfer.
 People in Nashik arranged a farewell for Jackson at Vijayanand theatre in Nashik and staged the drama Sangeet Sharada in his honour.
 Kanhere decided that he would kill Jackson and commit suicide by poison to avoid capture and save his other partners.
-The backup plan was that Deskpande was going to shoot Jackson if Kanhere's attempt failed.
+The backup plan was that Deshpande was going to shoot Jackson if Kanhere's attempt failed.
 If both these failed, Karve was also carrying a weapon.

 On 21 December 1909, after Jackson had arrived to see the play, Kanhere jumped in front of him and fired four bullets at him from Browning pistol.
 Jackson was killed immediately.
 One of the Indian officers, Mr. Palshikar, and former DSP Mr. Marutrao Toradmal, attacked Kanhere with their batons.
 Other people present caught Kanhere and he was not able to shoot himself or get the poison.
 A copy of paper written by Karve named "Murder for Murder" was discovered from him.

-Kanhere, then 18 years old admitted his part in the killing.
+Kanhere, now 18, admitted his part in the killing.
 On 29 March 1910, the Chief Justice of Bombay found him guilty.
 He was hanged in the Thane Prison on 19 April 1910.
 Along with Kanhere, Karve and Deshpande were also hanged.
 The other accused in the case Shankar Ramchandra Soman, Waman alias Daji Narayan Joshi and Ganesh BalajiVaidya were given Transportation of Life (Life imprisonment) punishment and Dattatraya Pandurang Joshi was sent to two years rigorous imprisonment.
 None of the relatives of these three were present during the executions.
 Their bodies were burnt by the prison officers rather than being released to the families, and the remaining ash was thrown in the sea near Thane.